 No. A parent is responsible for child support until the age of maturity -- 21 yr old.
 In some cases this can be extended until post college, but usually requires several variables.
 Also, In NY under very limited circumstances can a handicapped child receive child support past age 21.

 The law says that parents have a 'fundamental right to raise their children as they desire', including who visits their children.
-Therefore, in New York the court will only grant visitation to grandparents if doing so would be in the best interest of the child.In New York, grandparents have a...Read more »
+Therefore, in New York the court will only grant visitation to grandparents if doing so would be in the best interest of the child.In New York, grandparents...Read more »

 If the father has visitation or shares custody you need the court's permission to move to another state.
 If father doesn't share custody he may still be able to stop you.
 It is best to make sure the father agrees to your move, and if he objects get the court's permission.